Man charged in deaths of two Edmonton children, serious injury to their mother

 EDMONTON — A 29-year-old man has been charged in the deaths of two young children who were found in a southeast Edmonton apartment after their injured mother was taken to hospital.

+Ashton Brian Lafleche appeared briefly by closed-circuit television in provincial court this morning.

-Police are not identifying the man who is facing two counts of second-degree murder, as well as charges of aggravated assault and breach of probation.
+Lafleche is facing two counts of second-degree murder, as well as charges of assault causing bodily harm and breach of probation.

+His defence lawyer, Gary Smith, set the matter over to Dec.
+21.

 Acting Staff Sgt.
-Terrie Affolder says police were called on Wednesday about a woman who had been obviously assaulted and who was being chased by a man outside.
+Terrie Affolder said police were called on Wednesday about a woman who had been obviously assaulted and who was being chased by a man outside.

 She was taken to hospital with serious but not life-threatening injuries and, a few hours later, a naked man acting erratically was arrested at a garage.

-Affolder says officers did not find the children in an initial search of the rental suite, but after speaking to the suspect they returned and found the youngsters concealed under household items in a storage room.
+Officers did not find the children in an initial search of the rental suite, but after speaking to the suspect they returned and found the youngsters in one of the rooms, Affolder said Friday.

+Affolder did not give the ages of the children other than to say they were very young.
+Autopsies were scheduled for Friday.

-She says the man, who is known to police, was the biological father of one of the children.
+She said the man, who is known to police, was the biological father of one of the children, but was not living in the apartment with the woman.

+“They had a relationship at some point because they had a biological child together, and I believe they were still having a relationship of some sort at this time.”

 The Canadian Press

-Note: Note to readers: This is a corrected story.
-An earlier version based on police information said the suspect was charged with aggravated assault.